lumicrafte/ci-kit/README.md

 Go to **Settings → Secrets and variables → Actions → Variables** and add:

-> **Note:** Variables are set at the organization level and inherited by all repositories.
+> **Note:** Variables can be set at the organization level and inherited by all repositories.
 Individual repositories can override organization-level variables by setting their own values.

 ### Required Variables (for release builds)